 - Mohs Scale of Rock and Metal Hardness: Usually in the 8-9 range.
 Recent material usually runs between 6 and 8, with the occasional 9 here and there, though A War You Cannot Win was mostly a 6 thanks to the greatly increased alternative rock and post-grunge elements, though this album did also have it's share of 7s and 8s.

 - Not Christian Rock: Some songs (like Not Alone, Faithless, and Become The Catalyst) have seemingly Christian themes, but they aren't a Christian band, and Phil has gone on record that he is in fact an atheist

-- Post-Grunge: Started flirting with this and modern rock sometime around Overcome and decided to change their sound to this altogether with A War You Cannot Win.
+- Post-Grunge: Started flirting with this and modern rock sometime around Overcome and decided to become a straight up fusion of metalcore and Post-Grunge with A War You Cannot Win.